Blacklight: Scalable Defense for Neural Networks against Query-Based Black-Box Attacks: Introduction

 \section{Introduction}

-The vulnerability of deep neural networks to a variety of adversarial examples is well documented.
-Adversarial examples are maliciously modified inputs that not only produce misclassifications by a model, \htedit{but also} are nearly identical to original inputs via human perception.
-This vulnerability remains a critical hurdle to the practical deployment of deep learning systems in safety- and mission-critical applications, such as autonomous vehicles, financial services, or digital health services.
+The vulnerability of deep neural networks (DNNs) to a variety of adversarial examples is well documented.
+An adversarial example is a maliciously modified input that looks (nearly) identical to its original via human perception, but gets misclassified by a DNN model.
+This vulnerability remains a critical hurdle to the practical deployment of deep learning systems in safety- and mission-critical applications, such as autonomous driving or financial services.

-Adversarial attacks can be divided by whether they assume {\em white-box} or {\em black-box} threat models.
-In the white-box setting, the attacker has total access to the target model, including its architecture and specific weights and parameters.
-Given a benign input, the attacker can compute adversarial examples as an optimization algorithm.
-In the black-box setting, the attacker is restricted from interacting with the model via \htedit{queries} and classification outputs.
-Black-box scenarios can be further divided into {\em score-} or {\em decision-based}, depending on whether the target model returns a full probability distribution across labels per query, or only the output label.
+Adversarial attacks can be broadly divided by whether they assume {\em white-box} or {\em black-box} threat models.
+In the {\em white-box} setting, the attacker has total access to the target model, including its internal architecture, weights and parameters.
+Given a benign input, the attacker can directly compute adversarial examples as an optimization problem.
+In contrast, an attacker in the {\em black-box} setting can only interact with the model by submitting queries and inspecting returns.
+Black-box scenarios can be further divided based on the information the classifier returns per query: {\em score-based} systems return a full probability distribution across labels, and {\em decision-based} systems return only the output label.

-Under the strong white box threat model, \htedit{both} security and ML communities have made continual advances in both attacks and defenses.
-Powerful attacks provide more efficient and versatile algorithms to generate adversarial examples~\cite{uesato2018adversarial,carlini2017towards,chen2018ead,kurakin2016adversarial,goodfellow2014explaining}, which in turn spur work on robust defenses that either prevent the generation of adversarial examples or detect them at inference time.
-While numerous approaches have been explored as defenses, including model distillation~\cite{papernotdistillation}, gradient obfuscation~\cite{buckman,dhillon,ma2018characterizing,samangouei,song,xie}, adversarial training~\cite{zheng2016improving, madry2017towards, zantedeschi2017efficient}, and ensemble methods~\cite{tramer2018ensemble}, nearly all have been proven vulnerable to followup attacks~\cite{distallationbroken,bypassten,ensemblebroken,magnetbroken,obfuscatedicml}.
+The white-box threat model makes a strong assumption: an attacker has obtained total access to the model, through a server breach, a malicious insider, or other type of model leak.
+Both security and ML communities have made continual advances in both attacks and defenses under this setting -- powerful attacks efficiently generate adversarial examples~\cite{uesato2018adversarial,carlini2017towards,chen2018ead,kurakin2016adversarial,goodfellow2014explaining}, which in turn spur work on robust defenses that either prevent the generation of adversarial examples or detect them at inference time.
+While numerous approaches have been explored as defenses (e.g., model distillation~\cite{papernotdistillation}, gradient obfuscation~\cite{buckman,dhillon,ma2018characterizing,samangouei,song,xie}, adversarial training~\cite{zheng2016improving, madry2017towards, zantedeschi2017efficient}, and ensemble methods~\cite{tramer2018ensemble}), nearly all have been proven vulnerable to followup attacks~\cite{distallationbroken,bypassten,ensemblebroken,magnetbroken,obfuscatedicml}.